Azure/fta-architecturalreview/articles/devtest.md

     Place restrictions on the code repository to ensure that passwords are not getting checked in to source code.

 * **How are you securing your source control?
-Are there third party users or vendors who may have access to the underlying code, and could potentially exploit this?**
+Are there third-party users or vendors who may have access to the underlying code, and could potentially exploit this?**

     Determine whether access to source control is secure, as well as the overall delivery pipeline the leads to production.

-    If not, could a third party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?
+    If not, could a third-party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?

 * **Have you considered security when you were building your DevOps pipeline?
 What have you specifically built in to achieve a Secure DevOps workflow?**

     Determine whether access to source control is secure, as well as the overall delivery pipeline the leads to production.

-    If not, could a third party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?
+    If not, could a third-party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?

     > [Building cloud apps using the Secure DevOps Kit for Azure](https://www.microsoft.com/itshowcase/Article/Content/919/Building-cloud-apps-using-the-Secure-DevOps-Kit-for-Azure)
     >